 Senior Food Program (CSFP)

-To ensure the safety and health of our CSFP participants, the Shelby County Health Department has established a drive through service at its CSFP warehouse located at 1020 South Bellevue in response to COVID-19 until further notice.
+Please Note: To ensure the safety and health of our CSFP participants, the Shelby County Health Department has established a drive-through service at its CSFP warehouse located at 1020 South Bellevue in response to COVID-19 until further notice.
 For questions regarding CSFP contact a Public Health Representative at (901) 222-9750.

 The Commodity Supplemental Food Program (CSFP) works to improve the health of low-income elderly persons at least 60 years of age by supplementing their diets with nutritious USDA foods.
 To be eligible to participate in CSFP, elderly adults must live in Shelby County and meet the income guidelines.